tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

 Both of these queries are easily tuned with indexing on ShipID.
-Further indexing could be done but we’ll look at indexing ShipID given it has the highest cost for both queries.
+Further indexing could be done but we'll look at indexing ShipID given it has the highest cost for both queries.

 sql
 CREATE NONCLUSTERED INDEX IDX_ShipIDPoor